 Traditional text and multimedia messaging are not encrypted, secure or HIPAA compliant.
 Traditional text and multimedia messages become part of both the sender’s and receiver’s telephone records which may result in an unauthorized and inappropriate disclosure when such messages contain protected health information (PHI).
 Utilizing traditional text and multimedia messages to send PHI violates federal law and puts the offending individuals at risk for serious fines and penalties.
 For this reason, ETSU Personnel are strictly prohibited from sending PHI via traditional messaging methods.

-To accommodate both the need to protect PHI and the need for efficient communication of PHI in support of patient care, the University has purchased a secure messaging solution—TigerText.
-University assigned TigerText accounts are the only approved avenue by which ETSU Personnel may send text and multimedia messages that contain PHI.
-To request a University TigerText account please submit a TigerText Account Request Form found below.
+To accommodate both the need to protect PHI and the need for efficient communication of PHI in support of patient care, the University has purchased a secure messaging solution—TigerConnect (formerly TigerText).
+University assigned TigerConnect accounts are the only approved avenue by which ETSU Personnel may send text and multimedia messages that contain PHI.
+To request a University TigerConnect account please submit a TigerConnect Account Request Form found below.

-- The use or disclosure of PHI via TigerText must be permitted under the HIPAA Rules.
+- The use or disclosure of PHI via TigerConnect must be permitted under the HIPAA Rules.

 - Relevant permitted uses and disclosures of PHI include: